 Should I smoke corn on the Cob in tin foil?

 You can wrap the corn in tin foil and smoke it.
-Smoking the corn in tin foil will keep the corn juicy, but the problem is, that it won’t have that strong smoke flavor and texture.
+Smoking the corn in tin foil will keep the corn juicy, but the problem is, that it won’t have that strong smoke flavour and texture.
 Also, you will not have those grill texture that makes the corn appearance tempting.